nixxo/rust-lang-book-it/src/ch06-03-if-let.md

 The common pattern is to perform some computation when a value is present and return a default value otherwise.
-Continuing on with our example of coins with a `UsState` value, if we wanted to say something funny depending on how old the state on the quarter was, we might introduce a method on `UsState` to check the age of a state, like so:
+Continuing on with our example of coins with a `StatoUSA` value, if we wanted to say something funny depending on how old the state on the quarter was, we might introduce a method on `StatoUSA` to check the age of a state, like so:

 ```rust
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/listing-06-07/src/main.rs:state}}
 ```

-Then we might use `if let` to match on the type of coin, introducing a `state` variable within the body of the condition, as in Listing 6-7.
+Then we might use `if let` to match on the type of coin, introducing a `stato` variable within the body of the condition, as in Listing 6-7.

 <Listing number="6-7" caption="Checking whether a state existed in 1900 by using conditionals nested inside an `if let`.">